marcelhfm/cv/cv.typ

   dates: dates-helper(start-date: "2020", end-date: "2024"),
   degree: "Bachelor of Science, Business Informatics, Grade: 1.4", )
-- Bachelor's Thesis: Identification of research gaps in the state of science and practice in the detection of data anomalies
+- Bachelor's Thesis: Identification of research gaps in the state of science and practice in the detection of data anomalies.

 == Work Experience